BDCraven/CV/README.md

 ## Interests

 - Reading	-	I particularly enjoy historical fiction and sci-fi.
-- Sport	-	health and fitness is important to me and I like to exercise regularly.
+- Health and fitness - is important to me and I like to exercise regularly.
 - Martial Arts	- have practised various styles from judo to Muay Thai.